- About GSE

 The Associated Faculty consists of four types of fixed term appointments: Practice, Adjunct, Research and Visiting.

-The School is allotted a total of ten practice professors, never to exceed thirty percent of the Standing Faculty.
-The role of Practice Professors is to provide graduate instruction in the professional practice of educators, including the supervision of internships and other field experiences.
-The Practice Professors are recommended for an appointment following a search, using the same teaching criteria as for the Standing Faculty, with an emphasis on potential for teaching professional practice courses; and for having a critical awareness of current controversies in educational research and practice.
-Practice Professorships are full-time appointments.
+The School is allotted a total of ten professors of practice, never to exceed thirty percent of the Standing Faculty.
+The role of Professors of Practice is to provide graduate instruction in the professional practice of educators, including the supervision of internships and other field experiences.
+The Professors of Practice are recommended for an appointment following a search, using the same teaching criteria as for the Standing Faculty, with an emphasis on potential for teaching professional practice courses; and for having a critical awareness of current controversies in educational research and practice.
+Professorships of Practice are full-time appointments.

 The two ranks of Practice faculty appointment are as follows: